fbpx

 In open employment, anyone – with or without a disability or learning difficulty – can apply for jobs, attend interviews and if successful, start working.
 If you get the job, you will probably have some on-the-job training to help you get started, but it will not involve the same level of personalised, ongoing support as in supported employment.

 Supported employment, on the other hand, is a more guided and supportive approach to work.
 In this scenario, a mentor is there to assist you.
 They can help with things like learning new tasks, adapting to the workplace or building a positive relationship with colleagues.
+Your mentor will also work with supervisors to make any adjustments to the job or your work environment.

 Two women in high vis vests chat at a work station